Need some encouragement: Here’s The Why and How of Self-Care for Homeschool Moms.

 Why do we often resist taking care of ourselves?

-– Lack of support.
 It’s humbling and hard to ask our husbands, friends, grandparents or others to watch our kids for a bit so we can spend a little time on self-care, but there’s just no replacing the benefits that come from doing it even if it’s hard.
-Click here to download FREE white papers on why you need a homeschool support group and how to start one in your local area.
+If you don’t have support right now, start praying about it and ask God to help you find minutes for self-nurture in the meantime.

 Your turn: What do you do to take care of yourself on a regular basis?